 My master’s was general.
 I wasn’t sure where I wanted to go in HR, but I started working in talent acquisition, finding the right person for the right job, and I enjoyed it.
 It’s a great feeling helping people to further their careers.
 I’ve been working as a recruiter for over 4 years and as I’ve continued to grow now with Spotify it’s given me a platform to focus on diversity and inclusion sourcing.

 You worked as a program coordinator for the London semester in 2015.
-Can you talk a little bit about that experience?
+Can you talk about that experience?

 My academic advisor, Prof. Maria Masucci, was running the London semester when I was living in the UK and she approached me about it.
 I was really excited because I really loved the Semester in London when I was a student at Drew and she was also one of my favorite professors.
 It was great to work together and see the experience from the other side of things.
 For one, I had no idea how much work went into it.
 Prof. Masucci and I supervised about 20 students.
 I coordinated everything they needed to do including figuring out schedules, buying tickets for plays and other events.
 Basically I made sure students had everything they needed.

-After I finished my Master’s, I coordinated the London semester and then my Visa expired and I moved back to the U.S. to Philadelphia to start my career.
-One of my friends from high school referred me to this job and I worked there for three years.
+After I finished my Master’s, I coordinated Drew’s Semester in London and then my Visa expired and I moved back to the U.S. to Philadelphia to start my career.
+One of my high school friends referred me to this job and I worked there for three years.
 While at IntePros I really got started in my career in Talent Acquisition, recruiting for companies in the Philly market like Comcast.
-I then got engaged to my spouse who was still working on his Master’s in England.
-I applied for my spouse Visa in December of 2018.
-I received it in March, resigned from my job and moved to London.
+I then got engaged to my spouse who was still working on his Master’s in England and I then applied for my spouse Visa in December of 2018.
+I received it in March, resigned from my job in Philadelphia and moved to London.